InsureMO/rainbow-d9/d9-n3/README.md

 | fixedTimeAt    | json    | For `Calendar`, works when time is false; and for `Date`.                                         |
 | initTimeAt     | json    | For `Calendar`, typically it is not need for date only.                                           |

+> Automatically detect the time format to determine whether to display minutes and seconds.
+When seconds are present in the time format,
+> minutes will always be displayed.

 ### Formats

 All formats have default values, see below for more details,